altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

 ~Kent felt like he should have realized that earlier~ ~Regardless of the adrenaline, his mind was still groggy~ *He stood up, and walked on*
-~Felix wasn't hard to find, nor the Chemist: they were right next to each other~ ~Had he gone out the room he was in the other way, he would have found them right there around a corner~ ~After a brief inspection he found that both the bed would fit though the door, and was on wheels~ ~It was wide enough for two... with some imagination, and using the guard rails~ "K::right, vial"
+~Felix was nowhere to be found, but the Chemist...~ ~Had he gone out the room he was in the other way, he would have found the Chemist right around a corner~ ~After a brief inspection he found that both the bed would fit though the door, and was on wheels~ *Kent placed the Chemist on the bed*
+~It was a struggle, the Chemist was small but portly~ "K::right, vial"
 ~Kent found it rolled next to where the chemist had been - thankfully intact~ 'K::Time to go outside'
-~With Felix and the Chemist in tow, Kent found his way out of the building~ ~And into a city on fire~
+~With the Chemist in tow, Kent found his way out of the building~ ~And into a city on fire~
 }
 {%%%%